2006 French Open – Women's singles

 Defending champion Justine Henin-Hardenne defeated Svetlana Kuznetsova in the final, 6–4, 6–4 to win the women's singles tennis title at the 2006 French Open.
-It was her third French Open title.
-She won the title without losing a set during the tournament, or without facing a tiebreak in any set.
+It was her third French Open title and fifth major title overall.
+Henin-Hardenne did not lose a set during the tournament, and did not face a tiebreak in any set.

 This was the first French Open main draw appearance for future champion and world No. 2 Li Na, who lost in the third round to Svetlana Kuznetsova.